-This test will be done in the cardiorespiratory department, Clinic 4, at King's Mill Hospital.
+This test will be done in the Cardiorespiratory department, Clinic 4 at King's Mill Hospital.
 A cardiac physiologist (a qualified specialist who operates the ultrasound equipment) and a doctor or nurse will be present during the test.

-Prior to the test, you will be required to remove your clothes from waist up and a gown will be provided.
-You will be attached to several stickers and ECG wires in order to monitor your heart tracing during the test and a blood pressure cuff will be placed on your arm for monitoring.
-A small plastic tube (cannula) will be inserted into your vein in your arm/hand, for us to administer the medication during the test.
-You will be lying on a couch on your left hand side throughout the procedure.
+Prior to the test, you will be required to remove your clothes from the waist up and a gown will be provided.
+You will be attached to several electrocardiogram (ECG) stickers and wires in order to monitor your heart tracing during the test.
+A blood pressure cuff will be placed on your arm for monitoring.
+A small plastic tube (cannula) will be inserted into your vein in your arm/hand, for us to administer any medications needed during the test.
+If not previously done, we will start the test by taking several images of your heart using the ultrasound machine to ensure that the test is safe to go ahead.